The flavor is your sensory impression of food or other substances. The chemical senses of taste and smell identify it.

 Salt is the closest resource you have to a magic ingredient.
-It complements and brings flavour to your daily meals.
+It complements and brings flavor to your daily meals.
 Why?
 Let’s take a peek at how salt performs its wonders:

 1. Enhances Taste

 Notably, salt makes pretty much everything else taste better.
-Due to its chemical nature, salt has the amazing ability to amplify agreeable tastes and reduce disagreeable ones.
+Due to its chemical nature, salt can amplify agreeable tastes and reduce disagreeable ones.

 2. Makes Meat Juicier